Tithe.ly Sites Review: The Best All-in-One Church Platform?

 How does Tithe.ly giving compare to Pushpay?

 Pushpay is the premium option — higher adoption rates, better app experience, and dedicated support.
-But Pushpay costs $99-$399+/month with custom pricing, while Tithe.ly’s giving is free (per-transaction only).
+But Pushpay doesn’t publish pricing (churches report a few hundred to over a thousand dollars a month on an annual contract), while Tithe.ly’s giving is free (per-transaction only).
 For most churches, especially those under 500 members, Tithe.ly’s giving is more than sufficient.
-Pushpay makes sense for large churches that want maximum giving adoption and can justify the premium pricing.
+Pushpay makes sense for large churches that want maximum giving adoption and can justify the premium.
+See our full Tithe.ly vs Pushpay comparison for the details.

 Can I use Tithe.ly giving on a non-Tithe.ly website?